Country Profiles

 Policies & funding

 In December 2023, a new Swedish framework for international development cooperation called “Development assistance for a new era – freedom, empowerment and sustainable growth” was published.
-Out of the seven thematic priority areas, three incorporate aspects of SRHR: Health of the most marginalised, where SRHR is a key focus area; Freedom and fighting oppressions and human rights, which include SRHR and LGBTIQ+ rights; and Women’s and girl’s freedoms and empowerment, were SRHR is one of two focus areas.
+Out of the seven thematic priority areas, three incorporate aspects of SRHR: Health of the most marginalised, where SRHR is a key focus area; Freedom and fighting oppressions and human rights, which include SRHR and LGBTIQ+ rights; and Women’s and girl’s freedoms and empowerment, where SRHR is one of two focus areas.

-In December 2024, the government announced a new global strategy for Heath and SRHR with a total budget of 375 million Euros, or 4.3 billion SEK (2025-2029).
+In December 2024, the government announced a new global strategy for Heath and SRHR with a total budget of 376 million Euros, or 4.3 billion SEK (2025-2029).
 The strategy has an integrated approach with references to SRHR as a key component of primary health care, meanwhile also spelling out priority areas, including access to CSE, modern contraceptives, safe abortion services and protection against harmful practices.

 In 2022, core support to UNFPA was 61 million Euros (650 million SEK) compared to 54 million Euros (544 million SEK) in 2021.
-In 2023 and 2024 the support stabilised (at 40 million Euros or 460 and 480 million SEK) but in the budget for 2025, the core support is further reduced to 398 million SEK, the lowest level in decades.
-Earmarked support to UNFPA also decreased in 2022 – but increased again in 2023.
-The main focus areas of earmarked support are ending female genital mutilation (FGM), improving SRHR for all, and addressing gender-based violence (GBV), priorities that have remained steady across 2021, 2022, and 2023.
+In 2023 and 2024 the support stabilised (at 40 million Euros or 460 and 480 million SEK).
+In 2025, the core support is further reduced to 32 million Euros (374 million SEK), the lowest level in decades.
+Earmarked support to UNFPA increased again in 2024, up to 65 million Euros (754 million SEK), and after having decreased since 2022.
+The main focus areas of earmarked support were humanitarian programmes in Ukraine, Moldova, Gaza and Sudan; ending female genital mutilation (FGM), improving SRHR for all, and addressing gender-based violence (GBV), priorities that have remained steady between 2021 – 2023.

 Internationally vocal